Equivariant flow matching: Limitations / Future work

 \section{Limitations / Future work}

 While we did not conduct experiments to demonstrate the transferability of our approach, the architecture and proposed loss function can potentially be used to train transferable models.
 We leave this for future research.
 Although training with flow matching is faster and computationally cheaper than likelihood training for CNFs, the inference process still requires the complete integration of the vector field, which can be computationally expensive.
 However, if the model is trained with the equivariant OT flow matching objective, faster fixed-step integrators can be employed during inference.
 Our suggested approximation of \cref{eq:invaraint-cost-function} includes the Hungarian algorithm, which has a computational complexity of $\mathcal{O}(N^3)$.
 To improve efficiency, this step could be replaced by heuristics relying on approximations to the Hungarian algorithm \cite{kurtzberg1962approximation}.
+Moreover, flow matching does not allow for energy based training, as this requires integration similar to NLL training.
+A potential alternative approach is to initially train a CNF using flow matching with a small set of samples.
+Subsequent sample generation through the CNF, followed by reweighting to the target distribution, allows these samples to be added iteratively to the training set, similarly as in \cite{midgley2022flow,jing2022torsional}.
+Notably, in our experiments, we exclusively examined Gaussian prior distributions.
+However, flow matching allows to transform arbitrary distributions.
+Therefore, our equivariant OT flow matching method holds promise for application in scenarios where the prior distribution is sampled through MD at a distinct thermodynamic state, such as a higher temperature or a different level of theory \cite{rizzi2021targeted,invernizzi2022skipping}.
+In these cases, where both the prior and target distributions are close, with samples alignable through rotations and permutations, we expect that the advantages of equivariant OT flow matching will become even more pronounced than what we observed in our experiments.

 Building upon the success of training equivariant CNFs for larger systems using our flow matching objective, future work should explore different architectures for the vector field.
 Promising candidates, such as \cite{jing2020learning, schutt2021equivariant,liao2023equiformer,gasteiger2021gemnet,du2023new}, could be investigated to improve the modeling capabilities of equivariant CNFs.
 While our focus in this work has been on symmetric physical systems, it is worth noting that equivariant flows have applications in other domains that also exhibit symmetries, such as traffic data generation \cite{zwartsenberg2022conditional}, point cloud and set modeling \cite{bilos2021equivariant, li2020exchangeable}, as well as invariant distributions on arbitrary manifolds \cite{katsman2021equivariant}.
 Our equivariant OT flow matching approach can be readily applied to these areas of application without modification.